How to send emails with Keystone

 p This is your full name: %recipient.firstName% %recipient.name%

-As you can see above, we need to pass firstName
+As you can see above, we need to pass firstName and name to our

 template via the locals option.
-Go back to test-email.js
+Go back to test-email.js and take a

-look at the Email(...).send()
+look at the Email(...).send() call we do:

 new Email(/* ... */).send({}, {/* ... */}, function (err, result) {/* ... */});